One of the features of aging past ninety is accumulating many stories to tell. Perhaps fewer are left alive to challenge

-The traditions of marble angels hovering over tombstones seems to have been imported by Irish and Italian immigrants, and is reflected in their present cemeteries.
+The traditions of marble angels hovering over tombstones seem to have been imported by Irish and Italian immigrants and are reflected in their present cemeteries.
 And the Pennsylvania Dutch tombstones and records are intact in Hummelstown PA, dating back to the Seventeenth century.
 It reflects that this particular branch landed in New York, went up to the Hudson to Kingston, and back down to the Harrisburg area on the Susquehanna.
 Meanwhile, the Quakers further East were burying their dead in layers without "markers".

 There's probably a lot more to this history, but burials are sort of private affairs, so most church groups are unaware of dissenting attitudes, not very far away from them.